Recording Industry Association of America: Efforts against file sharing

-RIAA opposes unauthorized sharing of its members' music.
+The RIAA opposes unauthorized sharing of its members' music.
 Studies conducted since the association began its campaign against peer-to-peer file-sharing have concluded that losses incurred per download range from negligible to moderate.

 The association has commenced high-profile lawsuits against file-sharing service providers.
 Likewise, it has sued individuals suspected of file sharing, notably college students, parents of file-sharing children and at least one dead person.
 It is accused of employing techniques such as peer-to-peer "decoying" and "spoofing" to combat file sharing.

 In late 2008, they announced they would stop their lawsuits, and instead attempt to work with ISPs to persuade them to use a three-strike system for file sharing involving issuing two warnings and then cutting off Internet service after the third strike.

 Selection of defendants

-RIAA names defendants based on ISP identification of the subscriber associated with an IP address, and as such do not know any additional information about a person before they sue.
+The RIAA names defendants based on ISP identification of the subscriber associated with an IP address, and as such do not know any additional information about a person before they sue.
 After an Internet subscriber's identity is discovered, but before an individual lawsuit is filed, the subscriber is typically offered an opportunity to settle.
-The standard settlement is a payment to RIAA and an agreement not to engage in file sharing of music.
+The standard settlement is a payment to the RIAA and an agreement not to engage in file sharing of music.
 Such suits are also usually on par with statutory damages of $750 per work, with the RIAA choosing the number of works it deems "reasonable".
 For cases that do not settle at this amount, the RIAA has gone to trial, seeking statutory damages from the jury, written into The Digital Theft Deterrence and Copyright Damages Improvement Act of 1999 as between $750 and $30,000 per work or $750 and $150,000 per work if "willful".

-The Electronic Frontier Foundation and Public Citizen oppose the ability of RIAA and other companies to "strip Internet users of anonymity without allowing them to challenge the order in court".
+The Electronic Frontier Foundation and Public Citizen oppose the ability of the RIAA and other companies to "strip Internet users of anonymity without allowing them to challenge the order in court".
 In the past, U.S. courts have declared that an IP address is not a person nor personal identifier.
-This weakened RIAA's ability to sue individuals.
+This weakened the RIAA's ability to sue individuals.

-RIAA's methods of identifying individual users had, in some rare cases, led to the issuing of subpoenas to persons dead or otherwise incapable of file-sharing.
+The RIAA's methods of identifying individual users had, in some rare cases, led to the issuing of subpoenas to persons dead or otherwise incapable of file-sharing.
 Two such examples include: a then-recently deceased 83-year-old woman an elderly computer novice, and a family reportedly without any computer at all.